 This wasn’t even our second time at Charango.
 No, that was another Friday evening where on a whim we decided to change the venue of “Date Night” and once again soak in the weekend while sipping on champagne.
 When dinner rolled around we kinda picked a few things out the menu with no real expectations to be honest.
 I mean, the place was new and trendy, slap bang in the middle of the other trendy bars and eateries.
 So we had low expectations.

 Strangely enough, the food was not the first thing to blow us away.
 Believe it or not, it was the service.
 Yeah, I know, when last has service been so good that it stood out!?
-Our waiter was absolutely incredible, just super friendly, super informative super helpful and really made the night for us – I would think we just got lucky if we hadn’t experienced the same service this last time round too.
+Our waiter was absolutely incredible, just super friendly, super informative super helpful and really made the night for us – I would think we just got lucky if we hadn’t experienced the same service this last time around too.

 See, what we came to discover (in short) was that Peruvian cuisine was (like most South American cuisines) largely influenced by the Spanish.
-However it was the Chinese and Japanese influence on the food that made it all so different.
+However, it was the Chinese and Japanese influence on the food that made it all so different.

-Now look.
-I’m not a real food critic, so, It would be cheeky to sit here and break down the meal for you, telling you that “the crunch of the asian slaw contrasted perfectly with the seared Tuna in the bite sized tacos” – all be it true.
+Now, look.
+I’m not a real food critic, so, It would be cheeky to sit here and break down the meal for you, telling you that “the crunch of the Asian slaw contrasted perfectly with the seared Tuna in the bite-sized tacos” – all be it true.
 However, if you’re anything like me, you simply want food that you can enjoy without feeling like you should have studied before you sat down.

 The food was good, all of it.
-Even the cucumber and courgette salad that we tried was amazing, just simple and fresh but full of flavour!
+Even the cucumber and courgette salad that we tried was amazing, just simple and fresh but full of flavor!
 When you have 2 meat eaters fighting over the last courgette piece you know you’ve nailed the salad!

-Lets move on to drinks shall we!
+Let’s move on to drinks, shall we!